Career

 The industry is guided by five ethical principles: integrity, objectivity, professional competence, confidentiality, and professional behavior.

-HR can evaluate how well their Code of Behavior works by conducting employee surveys, tracking adherence to ethical standards, reviewing incident reports concerning ethical breaches, and examining the general workplace culture.
+HR can evaluate how well their Code of Behavior works by conducting employee mood surveys, tracking adherence to ethical standards, reviewing incident reports concerning ethical breaches, and examining the general workplace culture.

 Grow your business with factoHR today